Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Introduction

+where the hyperparameter $k$ bounds the rank of $\bm{X}$ and $\gamma$ controls { the degree of regularization}. { The objective in \eqref{eq:rco_matrix_completion} involves a squared Frobenius norm penalty as done in \citet{keshavan2010regularization,sun2012calibrated}.
+In the literature, such a regularization has been justified to improve out-of-sample prediction {and} avoid overfitting in high-noise regimes \citep{keshavan2010regularization} or to make the objective strongly convex in $\bm{X}$ \citep{sun2012calibrated}.
+We provide a more detailed discussion on regularization for matrix completion problems in Section \ref{ssec:regularization}.}

-Problems \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion} have received a great deal of attention since the Netflix Competition \citep[c.f.][]{bell2007lessons} and heuristics methods now find high-quality solutions for very large-scale instances.
-Unfortunately, to our knowledge, no method currently solves Problems \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion} to provable optimality for $m,n$ beyond $50$ and $r>1$ \citep{naldi2016solving, MPCO_2021}.
-Improving the scalability of exact schemes would be both statistically and practically meaningful.
-Indeed, in many statistical estimation settings, there exists an information-theoretic gap between the minimum number of observations required to impute a matrix via certifiably optimal methods and the number required via any polynomial time method, a phenomenon referred to as the overlap gap conjecture \citep{gamarnik2021overlap}.
-Moreover, from a more practical perspective, \cite{MPCO_2021} have shown that, on average, solving \eqref{eq:rco_matrix_completion_noiseless} via a provably optimal method gives a low-rank matrix $\bm{X}$ with a smaller out-of-sample mean squared error (MSE) than the MSE obtained via a heuristic.
+Problem \eqref{eq:rco_matrix_completion} has received a great deal of attention since the Netflix Competition \citep{bell2007lessons}, and heuristic methods now find high-quality solutions for very large-scale instances.
+Unfortunately, low-rank problems cannot be modeled as mixed-integer conic optimization problems \citep[see][]{lubin2022mixed} and thus are out of scope for traditional combinatorial optimization algorithms.
+For this reason, developing a certifiably optimal method for low-rank matrix completion would be theoretically meaningful.
+Moreover, from a practical perspective, \citet{MPCO_2021} have shown that solving \eqref{eq:rco_matrix_completion} via a provably optimal method gives a smaller out-of-sample mean squared error (MSE) than the MSE obtained via a heuristic.
+However, to the best of our knowledge, no method solves Problem \eqref{eq:rco_matrix_completion} to provable optimality for $n,m$ beyond $50$ or $k$ beyond $1$ \citep{naldi2016solving, MPCO_2021}.

-In this paper, we revisit \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion} and design a custom branch-and-bound method that solves both problems to provable optimality at a scale of $n=100$s via a combination of the matrix perspective relaxation \citep{bertsimas2021new}, eigenvector disjunctive cuts \citep{saxena2010convex} we use to define branching regions, and new convex relaxations and presolving techniques.
-We also show numerically that this approach obtains more accurate solutions than the state-of-the-art method of \cite{burer2003nonlinear}, in terms of out-of-sample performance.
+In this paper, we design a custom branch-and-bound method that solves Problem \eqref{eq:rco_matrix_completion} to provable optimality using { eigenvector disjunctions} as branching regions.
+Numerically, we { assess the scalability of our approach for instances with $\max \{m, n\}$ up to $2500$ and $k$ up to $5$}.
+We also show numerically that this approach obtains more accurate solutions than state-of-the-art methods like alternating minimization implementations of the method of \citet{burer2003nonlinear}, {by up to $50\%$ for some small-scale instances with many local optima}.